JaapHinke/iottum/api/admin/user/nexudus.md

 #### Nexudus `Cancel coworker contract` webhook

-A user deactivation request from the Nexudus `Cancel coworker contract` webhook is processed as follows:
+A iotspot deactivation (contract change or deleted user) request from the Nexudus `Cancel coworker contract` webhook is processed as follows:
-* the user is identified by email (`CoworkerEmail` in the webhook request)
+* the user is identified by Nexudus user id (`CoworkerId` in the webhook request), with email (`CoworkerEmail`) as fallback if the user id is not found
 * the organization is indirectly identified by the Nexudus _location id_  (`IssuedById`)